ajbkr/nodecraftsman/README.md

 include:

 - bower has been replaced with npm (uses a public `node_modules` directory, given this is non-production code)
-- angular-grid has been replaced with ui-grid
+- angular-grid has been replaced with angular-ui-grid

+Some bugfixes remain outstanding.